-You have to begin by appreciating the fact that you and absolutely everyone around you is in a constant, moment-by-moment fluctuation between ego and wisdom.
-And so we’ll never completely get rid of ego because of course it is Yang to wisdom’s Yin.
-So what we’re shooting for is a largely enlightened society where there are enough people living in wisdom for long enough stretches that they can absorb and not re-transmit the negativity that tends to emit from ego.
+We have to begin by appreciating the fact that we, and absolutely everyone around us, is in a constant moment-to-moment fluctuation between ego and wisdom.
+And we’ll never completely get rid of ego because of course it is Yang to wisdom’s Yin.
+So what we’re shooting for is a largely enlightened society where there are enough people living in wisdom for long enough stretches of time that we can collectively absorb and not re-transmit the negativity that tends to emit from ego.

+We might also want to accept responsibility even if we aren’t responsible if we value our friend’s sense of peace more than being ‘right.’
 As I noted, blame is about comparing what is with what we wanted.
-Arguing the logic that they had no business making their initial assumption in the first place will not go over well when people are feeling frustrated.
-What we should do instead is really put ourselves into their shoes.
-See what’s happened not from your superior position of knowing what happened behind the scenes, but what it looks like to them.
-I can give you a great example.
+Explaining the logic behind the fact that they had no business making their initial assumption in the first place will not go over well when people are feeling frustrated.
+They’re in pain.
+What they need is our compassion.

 We can’t really live successfully if our objective is to avoid any and all discord.
 But we can eliminate a lot of the unnecessary discord by being more patient and understanding about the sources of people’s behaviour.
-If you understand that someone is reacting to their narrative rather than your reality then it’s much easier to not take their responses personally.
+If we understand that someone is reacting to their narrative rather than our reality then it’s much easier to not take their responses personally.
 Plus, let’s face it, we’ve all been the perpetrator in the blame game before.
 It’s very human to do.
 So maybe a little empathy, patience and tolerance from all of us can go a long way.